disorderedmaterials/dissolve/docs/Developers/Overviews/Modules.md

 ### Class Diagram

-_Note: For brevity on only the key (private) member variables and virtual functions are listed._
+_Note: For brevity on only the key (protected) member variables and virtual functions are listed._

 ```mermaid
 classDiagram